intelowlproject/IntelOwl/docs/source/Usage.md

 * `Cymru_Hash_Registry_Get_Observable`: Check if a particular hash is available in the malware hash registry of [Team Cymru](https://team-cymru.com/community-services/mhr/)
 * `Tranco`: Check if a domain is in the latest [Tranco](https://tranco-list.eu/) ranking top sites list
 * `Pulsedive_Active_IOC`: Scan indicators and retrieve results from [Pulsedive's API](https://pulsedive.com/api/).
+* `CheckPhish`: Scanner to detect phishing and fraudulent sites.
 * `Whoisxmlapi`: Fetch WHOIS record data, of a domain name, an IP address, or an email address.
 * `WhoIs_RipeDB_Search` : Fetch whois record data of an IP address from Ripe DB using their [search API](https://github.com/RIPE-NCC/whois/wiki/WHOIS-REST-API-search) (no API key required)
 * `UrlScan_Search`: Search an IP/domain/url/hash against [URLScan](https://urlscan.io) API